Testimonio

 There is a great debate around the topic of the date of Christ's birth.
 Between calendars changing, questionable record-keeping, and lost records, it's hard to get pinpoint specific dates.
 Some have used Scripture to follow the stars and others have used historical records combined with Biblical accounts and cultural traditions to narrow it down.
 The most widely accepted month is September (the general assumption is in the middle of the month) and the year is most commonly estimated to be around 3 B.C.

-According to the gospels of Mark & John, Mary Magdalene was the first person to see Jesus after his resurrection.
-In fact, she thought he was a gardener when she first saw him standing there (John 20:14-17 KJV):
+According to the gospels of Mark and John, Mary Magdalene was the first person to see Jesus after His resurrection.
+In fact, she thought He was a gardener when she first saw Him standing there (John 20:14-17 KJV):

 And when she had thus said, she turned herself back, and saw Jesus standing, and knew not that it was Jesus.